GSA/fedramp-tailored/_guidance/controls/CA-7.md

 Therefore, if the monitoring is not being accomplished for adherence to the continuous monitoring program, the organization will not be generating “appropriate risk response actions”.
 ### CA-7(b) Write the Control
+Security control nuances are sometimes “tricky” to recognize.
+This is why a CSP writing the SSP cannot just say, “Yes we do this” in a security control implementation detail.

+In part (a) of this control, we wrote to the following:

+(a.1) DEVELOP & DEFINE STRATEGY – Has the CSP _**developed**_ the continuous monitoring strategy that _**defines**_ appropriate FedRAMP metrics?

+(a.2) INCLUDE METRICS – Has the CSP monitoring strategy _**included**_ a monitoring strategy for those defined metrics?

+(a.3) IMPLEMENT STRATEGY WITH METRICS – Has the CSP _**implemented**_ this continuous monitoring program that includes monitoring of organization-defined metrics in accordance with the organizational continuous monitoring strategy?

+There are 3 nouns **(frequencies, strategy, program)** that must be addressed in this part (b) of the control.
+The requirement is to describe how the **frequencies** in the **strategy** defined in part (a) are part of the continuous monitoring **program.**

+The verb is **monitor.**

+The **program** must have **specifically defined frequencies for monitoring** and **specifically defined frequencies for monitoring to support monitoring.**

+The strategy and the program must be monitored (at the frequencies/metrics defined by FedRAMP OR may be MORE STRINGENT metrics if the CSP has defined more provable, stringent requirements) to ensure that the strategy and the program support the monitoring.
+Therefore, describe how the continuous monitoring is monitored for effectiveness and efficiency.
+In other words, if the continuous monitoring strategy and program flow breaks down, how will the CSP know this has happened?

 ### CA-7(b) Customer Responsibilities
 ### CA-7(c) Control Requirement
 ### CA-7(c) Control Objective